Settorezero/KeyBoh/arduino/multimedia/readme.md

 - <kbd>Button</kbd>: Mute/No Mute

 THUMBSTICK
-- <kbd>X axis</kbd>: Multimedia Rewind / Multimedia Fast Forward [*]
+- <kbd>X axis</kbd>: Multimedia Rewind / Fast Forward [*]
-- <kbd>Y axis</kbd>: Mouse Scroll Up / Mouse Scroll Down [**]
+- <kbd>Y axis</kbd>: Mouse Scroll Up / Scroll Down [**]
 - <kbd>Button</kbd>:

-[*] In VLC Media Player this control is used for setting the reproduction speed, so if you release the thumbstick, speed setting will persist.
+[*] In VLC Media Player this control is used for setting the reproduction speed, so if you release the stick, speed setting will persist.
 In Foobar2000 works as expected: releasing the stick will reset to the normal speed.

 [**] In some programs (ex.: VLC Media Player), Mouse Scroll Up/Down is used for Volume Control.
 On Foobar2000 will scroll between tracks in a playlist.

 ROW 1
 - <kbd>Button 1</kbd>: Multimedia Play/Pause